jon-s58/jon-s58.github.io/content/blog/building-a-database-from-scratch-page.md

 Kicking off this series, we begin with the **Storage Layer** - the part of the database responsible for storing the data on disk, indexing, and everything else related.

-Understanding the storage layer is key to understanding how databases work, since every action goes through this layer.
-Have you ever wondered how your records are being stored on and read from disk, which parts of your data are cached, and how do indices come into play?
+Have you ever wondered how are your records being stored? what does a row mean to the computer? is everything on RAM? on disk? how is it more efficient than just storing the raw data on files?

+in this blog piece I will dive into the interface between raw data on files (Binary) and actual records and tables the basic unit of this interface is called a **Page**.

 ## What are Pages?